 Advisory, Administrative and Incentive Fees.
 The Proposed Agreement includes important differences in the fees that would be paid to the Adviser.
 Under the Existing Agreement, the Company pays the Adviser an annual advisory fee of 1.25% of its total assets (as reduced by cash and cash equivalents pledged to creditors), and an annual administrative fee of 0.75% of its total assets (as reduced by cash and cash equivalents pledged to creditors).
 Under the Proposed Agreement, the Company would pay the Adviser an annual base management fee of 2% of its gross assets, which is defined as total assets less cash and cash equivalents pledged to creditors, for advisory services.
-The Company would pay separately for administrative services under the Administration Agreement, which payments would be equal to the Company's allocable portion of Gladstone Administration's overhead expenses in performing its obligations under the Administration Agreement, including rent, and the Company's allocable portion of the salaries and benefits expenses of its chief financial officer, chief compliance officer and controller and their respective staffs.
+The Company would pay separately for administrative services under the Administration Agreement, which payments would be equal to the Company's allocable portion of Gladstone Administration's overhead expenses in performing its obligations under the Administration Agreement, including rent, and the Company's allocable portion of the salaries and benefits expenses of its chief financial officer, chief compliance officer and controller and their respective staffs (which, on a pro forma basis for the nine months ended June 30, 2005, would have been approximately 0.16% of the Company's net assets (annualized)).
 As a result, the advisory and administrative fees paid by the Company under the Proposed Agreement will be higher than those paid under the Existing Agreement.
 The differences in the fees that are paid to the Adviser under the Existing Agreement, and the fees that would be paid under the Proposed Agreement, are explained in more detail below under "Additional Expense Information."